-Primary:McGehee Fire and Ambulance DepartmentSupport:UAM-CTM Department of Public Safety
+Primary: McGehee Fire and Ambulance Department

+Support: UAM-CTM University Police Department

-The McGehee Fire and Ambulance Department is the primary responsible department for firefighting services during incidents and may require support from the UAM-CTM Department of Public Safety.
-UAM-CTM Department of Public Safety will be responsible for coordinating all firefighting mitigation, preparedness, and recovery activities.
+The McGehee Fire and Ambulance Department is the primary responsible department for firefighting services during incidents and may require support from the UAM-CTM University Police Department.
+UAM-CTM University Police Department will be responsible for coordinating all firefighting mitigation, preparedness, and recovery activities.
 Trained University staff may attempt to suppress small fires; however, the McGehee Fire and Ambulance Department will be responsible for providing firefighting capabilities during larger fires.